---

 fatal: Could not read from remote repository.

-I needed to get my server to recognize” Github as a known host again and wasn’t sure how to do that.
-Google pointed me to this solution on StackExchange.
+I needed to get my server to "recognize" Github as a known host again and wasn't sure how to do that.
+Google pointed me to [this solution](https://stackoverflow.com/questions/13363553/git-error-host-key-verification-failed-when-connecting-to-remote-repository) on StackExchange.

 After logging into my remote server via SSH, this command got Github safely back into my known hosts.